awvwgk/oneqmc/README.md

 ```
 We also support nested directories as datasets, and dataset names containing `/`.

-A legacy `.yaml` file format is also supported for datasets.
+An alternative `.yaml` file format is also supported for datasets.

 ### Evaluation of the energy and accessing logged metrics